it-dept-cis/RABET-V-Pilot/ResearchPlan/README.md

 # RABET-V Pilot Program Research Plan

-The RABET-V Research Test Plan identifies how we will evaluate the RABET-V Process.
+The RABET-V Research Plan identifies how we will evaluate the RABET-V Process.
 We have identified the [research questions](Research_Questions.md) separately and outlined the process below.

 ## Working Model Input